ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 > Note: At this time, components created not using JSX may not be automatically defined.
 This is a known limitation of the API and users should be aware of it
+### externalRuntime

+When `true`, this flag results in the following behaviors:

+1. Minification will follow what is specified in the [Stencil config](docs/config#minifyJs).
+2. Filenames will not be hashed
+3. When resolving all `@stencil/core/*` imports as a part of the rollup process all of these resolved modules will be marked as external and therefore not included in the bundle.

+This flag defaults to `true` when omitted from a Stencil configuration file.

 ### generateTypeDeclarations